grz0zrg/fas/README.md

  * --frames 512 **audio buffer size**
  * --wavetable_size 8192 **no effects if built with advanced optimizations option**
  * --smooth_factor 1.0 **this is the samples interpolation factor between frames, a high value will sharpen sounds attack / transitions (just like if the stream rate / FPS was higher), a low value will smooth it (audio will become muddy)**
+ * --max_instruments 24 **this is the maximum amount of instruments that can be used, may increase memory consumption significantly**
  * --ssl 0
  * --deflate 0 **network data compression (add additional processing)**
  * --max_drop 60 **this allow smooth audio in the case of frames drop, allow 60 frames drop by default which equal to approximately 1 sec.**